cpske/ISP/assignment/week8-ant-ci.md

 5. In your TicTacToe project, add a `.travis.yml` file containing configuration information.
 You can use the file in [demo-ci][demo-ci] to get started, but you need to edit it for your project.
 6. Verify that Travis is building and testing your project.

-> Fatalai Jon reported that when he did this, Travis showed his
+> Fatalai Jon reported that when he did this, Travis would not build his
-> TicTacToe project, but it did not build it.
+> TicTacToe project.
-> He solved it by clicking the "More Options" box on the right, and select "Trigger Build".
+> He solved it by clicking the "More Options" box on right side of the Travis CI page,
+< and select "Trigger Build".
 > He accepted the default settings and clicked "Trigger custom build".
 It worked.

-### 7. Display Travis CI Status in project README
+### 7. Display Travis CI Status in project README.md

 1 In the `README.md` of your Github project, add an icon that shows the start of the latest Travis CI build.
 If you click on the icon, it should open the Travis CI web page for the project.